vovkroman/DigitRecognizer/README.md

 Follow the [link](https://github.com/vovkroman/DigitRecognizer/tree/develop/Canvas/Canvas) to get acquainted.
 - [x] **MNIST** - framework implementing the logic of digit recognition, by given image.
 It has been implemented using Apple's [**BNNS**](https://developer.apple.com/documentation/accelerate/bnns). **BNNS** library is a collection of functions that you use to construct neural networks for training and inference.
-It’s supported in macOS, iOS, tvOS, and watchOS. [**BNNS**] provides routines optimized for high performance and low-energy consumption across all CPUs supported on those platforms.
+It’s supported in macOS, iOS, tvOS, and watchOS. **BNNS** provides routines optimized for high performance and low-energy consumption across all CPUs supported on those platforms.

 To gain the final result, a pretty confident model **Tensorflow** was used.
 Here pre-trained model was used [mnist-predict-from-model.ipynb](https://github.com/vovkroman/DigitRecognizer/blob/develop/MNIST/mnist-predict-from-model.ipynb), but the full TensorFlow script from the tutorial to generate the model [mnist-nn.ipynb](https://github.com/vovkroman/DigitRecognizer/blob/develop/MNIST/mnist-nn.ipynb) has been provided as well.

-Let's focus on the architecture of Neural Network ([LeNet](https://en.wikipedia.org/wiki/LeNet)):
+Let's focus on the architecture of Neural Network (basicaly, here used [LeNet](https://en.wikipedia.org/wiki/LeNet) with some modifications):

 ![](Sources/final_nn_scheme.png)

-- Input data is image 28X28 (follow the [link](http://yann.lecun.com/exdb/mnist/) to get acquainted with MNIST dataset, used to train NN);
+- Input data is image 28X28 (follow the [link](http://yann.lecun.com/exdb/mnist/) to get acquainted with **MNIST dataset**, used to train NN);
 - Apply convolution 5X5 32 channel kernel, to produce 28x28 32 channel feature maps;
 - Apply max pooling 2X2 kernel, to produce 14x14 32 channel feature maps;
 - Apply convolution 5x5 64 kernel channel, to produce 14x14 64 channel kernel feature maps;